Axnjr/Blazze.js/README.md

 </div>

-A light-weight express framework to write typesafe API's with zero configuration, no boiler-plate blazingly fast.
+A lightweight express framework to write typesafe APIs with zero configuration, no boilerplate blazingly fast.
 Blazze.js is a powerful and lightweight JavaScript framework designed to simplify web development.
 With a focus on simplicity and performance, Blazze.js provides a set of features that make building web applications a breeze.

 ## Features

-- __😎 Request Caching:__ -
-  > Blazze handles caching automatically to optimize large computations.
+- __😎 Request Caching:__ - Blazze handles caching automatically in both Production and Dev Environments.
+In production it is obviously necessary to optimize large computations, however request caching is taken care of in dev mode as well by Blazze to provide a smooth developer experience, there is no need to revalidate the cache manually everything is handled by Blazze under the hood.

-- __🏎️ Powered by SWC:__
+- __🏎️ Powered by SWC:__ - Blazze leavrages Rust-based tool: [Speedy Web Compiler](https://swc.rs/) to transiple Typescript files, so there negligible waiting time after file changes.

-  > Super speed transpilation via the power of Rust.
-- __🐣 Easy Setup:__
-  > Hit `npx blazz-init` to start building your projects.
+- __🐣 Easy Setup:__ - Hit `npx blazz-init` to start building your projects, you'll be asked a few questions for configuring Blazze & that's it Blazze will setup the project for you.

-- __💪 TypeScript:__
-  > Out of the bo TS support, no configurations and environment setup, just get started directly.
+- __💪 TypeScript:__ - Out of the box TS support, no configurations and environment setup, just get started directly.

-- __📂 Directory basd Routing:__
-  > Keep the loic separated without any setup.
-Routes are based on the directory structure.
+- __📂 Directory based Routing:__ - Keep the logic separated without any setup.
+Routes are based on the directory structure. ex: you will create a dir `user` inside of which you can add your logic for various request methods viz: `GET`, `POST`, `PUT`, `PATCH`, `DELETE`.

-- __🚀 Fast & Robust:__
+- __🚀 Fast & Robust:__ - Built on top of [Express JS](https://expressjs.com/) and [Helmet JS](https://helmetjs.github.io/), security and efficiency by default.

-  > Built n to of exprss, for better developer experience.
-- __💫 No Boiler Plate Code:__
-  > Install int and sart, Nothing else 🚀
+- __💫 No Boiler Plate Code:__ - Install init and start, Nothing else 🚀

-- __🔥 Build Opimization:__
-  > Makes a sgle optimizd bundle for your app
+- __🔥 Build Opimization:__ - Makes a single optimized Expressjs bundle for your complete app

 ## How to start ?